Sleeping Beauty (franchise): Keys to the Kingdom (2007)

+Descendants series

 Descendants (2015)

 Descendants is a live-action Disney Channel Original Movie based on the lives of the children of various Disney heroes and villains when they attend the same prep school.
 The film focused mainly on Mal, daughter of Maleficent, who is the main antagonist of the movie.
 The film also includes Audrey, Aurora and Phillip's daughter, and Queen Leah also makes a minor appearance.

 Descendants 2 (2017)

-Decedents 2 is the sequel to the 2015 film Descendants.
-The film again focuses on Mal, however Maleficent herself does not feature.
-Aurora, Prince Phillip and their daughter Audrey are not present in the film.
+Descendants 2 is the sequel to the 2015 film Descendants.
+The film again focuses on Mal, however Maleficent only appears briefly transformed into a lizard (staying in this form in the previous movie).
+Audrey, Aurora and Prince Phillip's daughter, being only mentioned in the film.

 Descendants 3 (2019)

 A third film in the Descendants franchise was released in mid 2019.
-It featured Mal and Audrey, the daughters of Maleficent and Aurora respectively.
+It featured Mal and Audrey, the daughters of Maleficent and Aurora respectively, with Queen Leah returning in a supporting role.
+In the film, Mal and Audrey fulfill roles reversed from their mothers in Sleeping Beauty, with Mal acting as the heroine of the story, while Audrey acts as the main antagonist.

+Descendants: The Rise of Red (2024)

+A fourth film from the Descendants franchise was released in mid 2024.
+In the film, Maleficent is seen in her teenage years.

 Television series

-Disney's House of Mouse (2001–2003)
+House of Mouse (2001–2003)

-Disney's animated television series Disney's House of Mouse included many Disney animated character cameos such as the Sleeping Beauty characters.
+Disney's animated television series House of Mouse included many Disney animated character cameos, including the Sleeping Beauty characters.
 Characters from Sleeping Beauty also make minor appearances in the direct-to-video films based in the show, Mickey's Magical Christmas: Snowed in at the House of Mouse and Mickey's House of Villains.

 Sofia the First (2012–2018)

 Flora, Fauna, and Merryweather appear as recurring characters in the American animated television series Sofia the First, as the headmistresses of Royal Prep.

-Aurora appeared in the 24th episode of the series, "Holiday in Enchancia".
-The series features characters from the Disney Princess franchise.
+The series features characters from the Disney Princess franchise, with Aurora appearing in the 24th episode of the series, "Holiday in Enchancia".